-Additionally, our most recent journey on public transportation (London Underground/Overground and buses) was on March 13, 2020.
+Additionally, our last journey on public transportation was on March 13, 2020.
 That puts us at 5 months and 7 days (160 days) and counting!

 During our 103 days in lockdown (a period defined when restaurants (eat-in) closed to when they reopened, March 23-July 4), we primarily stayed in a two-thirds mile radius from our flat.
 I went on a handful of walks that took me slightly beyond that radius but I could never walk further than my bladder could take me because there was nowhere to pee.